Band-filling effect on magnetic anisotropy using a Green's function method: Results and discussions

-\redbf{$K$ as a function of bandfilling using rigid Fe band} The SOC constant $\xi$ changes with element.
-In \rfig{fig:kmodft}(b) we plot the scaled MAE $\tilde{K}$=${K}/{4\xi^2}$ and its orbital-resolved components as functions of the Fermi level by using parameters of $\Delta s$, $\Delta c$ and $w$ for $T$=Fe.
-In a rigid band picture, it clearly shows that Ni also has a uniaxial anisotropy with contributions coming from the $\chi_{11}^{\downarrow\downarrow}$ term.
-Since we are using a same half-width $w$ of LDOS for $m$=$\pm1$ and $m$=$\pm2$ subbands, we have $\tilde{K}_{Ni}\approx \frac{1}{4}\tilde{K}_{Fe}$ because of the intra-$|m|$ transitions coefficients $m^2$, as shown in Eqns.~(\ref{eqn:amx},\ref{eqn_ke}). \rfig{fig:kmodft}(c) shows the MAE $K$ as a function of the number of occupied electrons by using different sets of $\Delta s$, $\Delta c$ and $w$ parameters to better present DFT-calculated PDOS for different $T$ element, as shown in \rfig{fig:pdos}.
+The SOC constant $\xi$ changes with element.
+In \rfig{fig:kmodft}(b), we plot the scaled MAE $\tilde{K}$=${K}/{4\xi^2}$ and its orbital-resolved components as functions of the Fermi level by using parameters of $\Delta s$, $\Delta c$, and $w$ for $T$=Fe.
+In a rigid-band picture, it clearly shows that Ni also has a uniaxial anisotropy with contributions coming from the $\chi_{11}^{\downarrow\downarrow}$ term.
+Since we are using the same half width $w$ of LDOS for $m$=$\pm1$ and $m$=$\pm2$ subbands, we have $\tilde{K}_{Ni}\approx \frac{1}{4}\tilde{K}_{Fe}$ because of the intra-$|m|$ transitions coefficients $m^2$, as shown in Eqs.~(\ref{eqn:amx}) and (\ref{eqn_ke}).
+Figure \ref{fig:kmodft}(c) shows the MAE $K$ as a function of the number of occupied electrons by using different sets of $\Delta s$, $\Delta c$, and $w$ parameters to better present DFT-calculated PDOS for different $T$ elements, as shown in \rfig{fig:pdos}.
 The SOC constant $\xi$ is interpolated by using DFT-calculated $\xi$ values for $3d$ elements.
 Since $\xi$ decreases with the atomic number within a given $nl$ shell, ${K}$ quickly decreases with smaller atomic numbers due to the factor $\xi^2$.
 The DFT MAE values are also plotted to compare with the modeling MAE function.
-As shown in \rfig{fig:kmodft}(c), with $T$=Fe parameters, the modeling MAE (Fe rigid band approximation) can already describe correctly the MAE trend with different $T$ elements.
+As shown in \rfig{fig:kmodft}(c), with $T$=Fe parameters, the modeling MAE (Fe rigid-band approximation) can already correctly describe the MAE trend with different $T$ elements.